How To Optimize Content For Today's Google Search

 Here’s an example of a Conversational Query: Screenshot 2025-03-11 at 3.19.34 PM

 We can see a shift from short, broad searches like “skincare products”.
 Of course, short searches still happen.
-But roughly half of searches today are 3 or more words long.
+But the majority of searches today are 3 or more words long.

 With more users searching this way, Google now prioritizes content that mimics human conversations, so businesses must adapt.